Selling a House ‘As Is’ in Austin

 What problems do you have to disclose in Austin?

-According to the document, the sellers are required to indicate whether they are aware of any “defects” or “malfunctions” with significant systems in the home, including interior and exterior walls, ceilings, the foundation, and internal systems like the home’s electrical and plumbing.
+According to the document, sellers are required to indicate whether they are aware of any defects or malfunctions with significant systems in the home, including interior and exterior walls, ceilings, the foundation, and internal systems like the home’s electrical and plumbing.

-The form will walk you through documenting what you know about the conditions of aluminum wiring, fault lines, previous foundation repairs, etc.
+The Texas Seller Disclosure form will walk you through documenting what you know about the following:

 No matter what method you choose to sell your home, it’s required to make these disclosures to the best of your ability.
-However, Texas does allow certain exceptions for sellers who haven’t lived in the home.
+However, Texas does allow certain exceptions for sellers who are transferring property to family members or selling a newly built home that has never been occupied.

 Review your options to sell ‘as is’ in Austin